Quickstart

 Start building awesome legal AI apps with the Isaacus API in under 5 minutes

-Follow this short guide to get up and running with the Isaacus API by classifying your first legal document with our flagship Kanon Universal Classifier model.
+Follow this short guide to get up and running with the Isaacus API by classifying your first legal document with the Kanon Universal Classifier, our flagship universal classification model.

 1. Set up your account